This page contains affiliate links

 Video

 Test the waters.
-No incline, 1-2yrs life; great price.
+No incline, 1-2yrs life.

 Video